Skip to Content

 Continue reading to find out how deep breathing exercises help self-regulation, how to teach children to do deep breathing, and what the benefits of it are.

-Our bodies and our minds are connected.
-That’s why there’s a physiological response to emotions.
-Deep breathing helps calm down the body by controlling the physiological reactions, which, in turn, helps calm our minds as well.
+Deep breathing helps calm down the body by regulating the physiological reactions we have to stress, which, in turn, helps calm our minds as well.

 Benefits of Deep Breathing for Self-Regulation